AyuDwi1996/DES-Algorithm-JAVA/README.md

 # DES-Algorithm-JAVA
-DES (Data Encryption Standard) algorithm is a symmetric-key block cipher This code is java implementation of the Algorithm
+DES (Data Encryption Standard) algorithm is a symmetric-key block cipher.
+This code is java implementation of the Algorithm.
 To run the code follow below instructions:
 Please select:
 1 for encryption